OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Experiments

 State-of-the-art fully supervised approach Mask3D \cite{mask3d} demonstrates superior performance compared to open-vocabulary counterparts.
 While this gap is more prominent for the \textit{head} and \textit{common} categories, the difference is less apparent for the \textit{tail} categories.
-This outcome is expected, as Mask3D benefits from full-supervision using the class labels from the ScanNet200 dataset.
-Furthermore, as there are more training samples for categories within the \textit{head} and \textit{common} subsets (please refer to \cite{scannet200} for statistics), the fully-supervised approach is more frequently exposed to these categories - resulting in a stronger performance.
-When we compare \name{} with other open-vocabulary approaches, we observe that our method performs better on 5 out of 6 metrics.
-Notably, \name{} surpasses the performance of other open-vocabulary counterparts, particularly on the \textit{tail} categories by a significant margin.
-These results indicate that our instance-centric method \name{} specifically designed for the open-vocabulary 3D instance segmentation task shows stronger performance compared to other open-vocabulary approaches which adopt a point-centric feature representation.
+This outcome is expected, as Mask3D benefits from full-supervision using the closed-set of class labels from the ScanNet200 dataset.
+Furthermore, as there are more training samples from the categories within the \textit{head} and \textit{common} subsets (please refer to \cite{scannet200} for the statistics), the fully-supervised approach is more frequently exposed to these categories - resulting in a stronger performance.
+When we compare \name{} with other open-vocabulary approaches, we observe that our method performs better on 6 out of 6 metrics.
+Notably, \name{} outperforms other open-vocabulary approaches especially on the \textit{tail} categories by a significant margin.
+Our instance-centric method \name{}, which is specifically designed for the open-vocabulary 3D instance segmentation task, shows stronger performance compared to other open-vocabulary approaches which adopt a point-centric feature representation.
+Differences between the feature representations are also illustrated in Fig.~\ref{fig:quali_openscene_main}.